afa-farkhod/Installation-Wizard-App/README.md

 # Installation-Wizard-App
 Application is an installation wizard for the JDK (Java Development Kit).
 It is a JavaFX-based GUI application that guides users through the process of downloading and installing the JDK, as well as setting the path environment variable.

+- [Oracle official documentation shows the basics of taking JavaFX application from code to deployment](https://docs.oracle.com/javafx/2/deployment/deploy_quick_start.htm) - Starting from JDK 7 update 6, JavaFX applications can be packaged as a platform-specific, self-contained application.
+These applications include all application resources, the Java and JavaFX runtimes, and a launcher, and they provide the same install and launch experience as native applications for the operating system.
 ```
 + DOWNLOAD => jdk-20 installer download is successful
 + INSTALLATION => jdk installation is failing